Feminism in Pakistan

-Feminism in Pakistan refers to the set of movements which aim to define, establish, and defend the rights of women in Pakistan.This may involve the pursuit of equal political, economic, and social rights, alongside equal opportunity.
-These movements have historically been shaped in response to national and global reconfiguration of power, including colonialism, nationalism, Islamization, dictatorship, democracy, and the War on Terror.
-The relationship between the women's movement and the Pakistani state has undergone significant shifts from mutual accommodation to confrontation and conflict.
+Feminism in Pakistan refers to the movements which aim to define, establish, and defend the rights of women in Pakistan.
+This may involve the pursuit of equal political, economic, and social rights, alongside equal opportunity.
+These movements have historically been shaped in response to the national and global reconfiguration of power in the country, including colonialism, nationalism, Islamization, dictatorship, democracy, and the War on Terror.
+The relationship between the women's movements and the Pakistani state has undergone significant shifts from mutual accommodation to confrontation and conflict.

 Background

-Pakistan ranks third-worst – 151 out of 153 – on the Gender Parity Index of the World Economic Forum (WEF) Pakistan's women literacy is so low that more than five million primary-school-age girls don't go to school.
-According to UNICEF, 18 percent of Pakistani girls are married before turning 18.
-The prevalence and incidence of forced conversion and marriage are difficult to accurately estimate due to reporting deficiencies and the complex nature of the crime.
-Estimates therefore range from 100 to 700 victim Christian girls per year.
-For the Hindu community, the most conservative estimates put the number of victims at 300 per year. bridging the gender gap could boost Pakistan's GDP by 30 per cent, says IMF bailout programme for Pakistan.
+According to the Global Gender Gap report of the World Economic Forum (WEF), Pakistan's parity score in the Economic Participation and Opportunity subindex is 36.2%, one of the lowest scores world-wide.
+Pakistan has a ranking of 142 of 146 countries overall.
+According to UNICEF, 54% of Pakistani girls become pregnant before their 18th birthday, and 46% of girls are not in education, employment or training.
+The International Monetary Fund has estimated that raising women's economic productivity and growth to that of men could boost Pakistan's GDP by 30 percent.

-According to Zoya Rehman, the image of Pakistani womanhood has been a construction of the Pakistani state since its inception.
-Pakistani woman, she argues, are expected to guard their sexuality, are controlled, and can even be murdered in honour killings when they do not meet cultural expectations.
-According to Afiya S. Ziya, this cultural orthodoxy is produced and sponsored by state, the government, and its agency the ISPR as propaganda engineered to influence the public in its own pre-decided way, and censor what it considers to be unsuitable.
-The state, she argues, does not stop at controlling the national narrative but intrudes public and private life to decide what is legitimate and permissible as 'Pakistani culture' and, what is not.
+Multiple writers have commented on the cultural expectations of women in Pakistan.
+For example, Zoya Rehman writes that the image of Pakistani womanhood has been a construction of the Pakistani state since its inception.
+Within this perception, Pakistani women are expected to guard their sexuality, are controlled, and can even be murdered by honor killings when they do not meet cultural expectations.
+Usman Quais argues that honor killings as well as other forms of gender based and sexual violence are linked to and made worse by systemic barriers: lack of education, poverty, disrupted judicial system, and governmental negligence, which were exacerbated by years of colonial conflicts.
+Afiya S. Ziya argues that this cultural orthodoxy is maintained by propaganda produced by the Inter-Services Public Relations, a Pakistani government agency, that purports to define what is legitimate and permissible as Pakistani culture.

-After independence, elite Muslim women in Pakistan continued to advocate for women's political empowerment through legal reforms.
-They mobilised support, leading to the passage of the Muslim Personal Law of Sharia in 1948, which recognised a woman's right to inherit all forms of property.
-There was an attempt to have the government include a Charter of Women's Rights in the 1956 constitution, but this was unsuccessful.
-The 1961 Muslim Family Laws Ordinance covering marriage and divorce, the most important sociolegal reform to have had Feminist drive in Pakistan, is still widely regarded as empowering to women.
+After independence, women in Pakistan continue to advocate for women's political empowerment through legal reforms.
+The Muslim Personal Law of Sharia, which recognized a woman's right to inherit all forms of property, was passed in 1948 after activists mobilized support.
+There was an unsuccessful attempt include a Charter of Women's Rights in the 1956 constitution.
+The most important socio-legal reform to be driven by feminist movements in Pakistan, 1961 Muslim Family Laws Ordinance covering marriage and divorce, is still widely regarded as empowering to women.